Taking on a toddler on a road trip can be a daunting feat, but it is possible!

 Ask them to tell you every time they see a yellow car or a red car or something a bit less common, and you might find it keeps them occupied for a little bit.

-You can also pack them age appropriate road trip games and activities in a little bag that they can pull out at any time.
+You can also pack them age appropriate road trip games and activities in a little bag (you can find inexpensive printables here) that they can pull out at any time.

 Get your toddler involved in the road trip ahead of time, don’t just throw them in the car and take off.